SianJade/climate-change-data-dashboard/README.md

 ## Testing

+- HTML code has been run through the [W3C Markup Validator](https://validator.w3.org/) and corrected accordingly.
+Only one waring has not been addressed, that being "Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections."
+However each section contains multiple articles each with their own clearly defined heading, as such I did not add headings to the two sections.

+- CSS code has been validated via the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and returned no errors.

+-

 ## Deployment
 - The dashbaord is hosted via GitHub Pages and is deployed from the master branch - this is to allow the deployed dashboard to automatically update with any new commits that are made to the master branch.